lino2204/config-git/README.md

 ssh-keygen -t rsa -b 2048
 ```

-Save in the .ssh directory
+This will save the keys in the .ssh directory

-Then you have yo add the public keys to Github or Gitlab
+Then you have to add the public keys to Github or Gitlab account

-Next you need to register the SSH keys locally
+Next you need to register the private SSH key locally

 ```bash
 ssh-add ./id_rsa_github